-Goldman says support for the ongoing recovery of gray wolves in the Northern Rockies came in at 78 percent.
-He describes that as likely a surprise to some, based on what the public has heard and read recently on the topic.
+Support for the ongoing recovery of gray wolves in the Northern Rockies came in at 78 percent, Goldman says, adding that some people might be surprised by that figure given what the public has heard and read recently.

-"There's a small, but vocal, minority that's putting out this idea that the wolf is the enemy.
-This poll shows the opposite: Americans recognize the gray wolf as part of our wildlife heritage."
+"I think there's a small but vocal minority that's putting out this idea that the wolf is the enemy, and this poll shows the opposite.
+Americans recognize the gray wolf as part of our wildlife heritage."

 Connecticut lists nine endangered species, including several sea turtles, the right whale and the roseate tern.

 get more stories like this via email

 COLUMBUS, Ohio -- Succession is an inevitable process for Ohio farmers, and it can also be an opportunity to re-imagine the land.
 Vicki Harder-…